Monday, December 20, 2010

 Portland, Maine, circa 1888

-It's unclear where Matthew was from when he arrived in 1881 until 1887 (perhaps just crashing at his uncle Prod's house), but first record of his residences appears on 42 West Street (1887), which is the right side of this building below.
+It's unclear where Matthew lived from when he arrived in 1881 until 1887 (perhaps just crashing at his uncle Prod's house), but first record of his residences appears on 42 West Street (1887), which is the right side of this building below.
 A pretty big place, so I wonder who he was living with (perhaps just his sisters).

 40-42 WEST STREET